Kernix13/markdown-cheatsheet/frontmatter.md

 Front matter is a snippet of YAML or Ruby data which sits at the top of a file between special line delimiters.
 You can think of front matter as a datastore consisting of one or more key-value pairs.

-Front matter is a snippet of YAML or Ruby data which sits at the top of a file between special line delimiters.
-You can think of front matter as a datastore consisting of one or more key-value pairs

 Any file that contains a front matter block will be specially processed by Bridgetown.

 > What or who is _Bridgetown_?